 I guess we all know the “types” of guys out there: The Player, The Mummy’s Boy, The Romantic, The Geek, The Macho guy….
 These stereotypes tend to come from our favourite American Teen Movies which gave us insight into what the dating world would be like from the age of 16… I would also like to point out that these guys have come from 90s and early 00s movies.
 As I cannot reiterate enough, surly times have changed?

-I am not one for one minute suggesting I have dated every type of guy but my “Little Black Book” (2014 version= Whatsapp contacts) are from extremely different guys-all bad and good in their own unique and exasperating ways.
+I am not one for one minute suggesting I have dated every type of guy but my “Little Black Book” (Whatsapp contacts) has a range of extremely different guys-all bad and good in their own unique and exasperating ways.
 Let me break it down in no particular order.

 The Scientist Guy

 Wow he is so smart.
 Sometimes when he talks I stop listening as I cannot believe someone so attractive knows this sort of thing…when I do listen, I learn.
 We sit under the stars on a summer night with wine as he tells me little facts about the stars and the universe we live in.
 He’s so passionate about what he does for a living too.
 Saving lives and aiming for that noble peace prize.
 In case you hadn’t realised before I am NOT a scientist.
 I took English and Art and Philosophy.
 I LOVE astrology and poetry…but opposites attract?!
 Our children will be good at EVERYTHING.
 This swooning doesn’t last long.
 “You don’t want to hear today’s horoscope?”
 “In my past life I think I must have been a….oh okay, nevermind” “I was googling palm reading and I noticed that ….nevermind” The dreamer and the scientist soon run out.

 The Rich Boy